17frankj/17frankj/README.md

-I’m Joshua Frank
+# I’m Joshua Frank
   - An Aspiring SoftWare Developer
   - Former U.S Army Infantryman

-Degrees
+# Degrees
   - Bachelors Degree via University of Pittsburgh
     - Digital Narrative and Interactive Design (fall 2022 - spring 2025)
         - An all encompising degree focused on applying physical world narratives into interactive digital media.
          - This inlcludes the study of Human Computer interactions.
               - How do people interact with technology and why.
           - In depth design work
               - implimenting and desgining interfaces that suit end user needs.

   - Minor via university of Pittsburgh (fall 2022 - spring 2025)
     - Computer Science
         - Focuses entirely on the technical side of computers both theoretical and implementation.

+# Interests
-I’m interested in java, C++, python, Any Object Orianted Language Really, and unreal engine 5
+- Any Object Orianted Language as well as unreal engine 5
 - I’m currently learning
   - java, python, C, C++, and Unity at the University of Pittsburgh.
   - Unreal Engine 5 via Udemy from Ben Tristem, GameDev.tv (The current online course used by Halo Studios).

-In the hunt for
+# In the hunt for
   - Software Developer Role
+      - Begining post april 2025

-How to reach me
+# How to reach me
   - 17joshuafrank@gmail.com
   - JOF91@pitt.edu